cancerevo/AmpliconPE/README.md

 ## Why use AmpliconPE for your barcoding project?

-* PE (redundant) seqencing of amplicons is cheaper and more accurate
+* PE (redundant) seqencing is cheaper (!) than Single-End sequencing and eliminates 99% of errors
-* Homology-based alignment to a reference read is the most robust way to correct all read anomalies
+* Homology-based alignment to a reference read is the most robust way to correct read anomalies
-* AmpliconPE extracts both known barcodes (barcode sets) and random barcodes intelligently
-* Its fast & simple
+* Its _SIMD_-fast, simple & _ultra_-extensible library.

 ## Why _not_ use a RegEx expression?

-Fuzzy RegEx libraries use sequence aligners, so you _could_ mimic our functionality; however, this package is built around years of expreience addressing biases and contaminations in barcoding project.
+Fuzzy RegEx libraries use sequence aligners, which _could_ mimic our functionality; however, this package is built around years of expreience addressing biases and contaminations in barcoding project.
 Also, please consider merging your forward and reverse reads using [PEAR][1] before applying a RegEx expression.

 ## Usage

-AmpliconPE is an extensible python library.
 We provide command-line scripts to process common amplicon constructs (e.g. TuBa-seq, CLONtracer, Brunello/Brie CRISPRko libraries).

 Usage is built around a `MasterRead` class, which aligns PE reads to a reference sequence: